 So there you have it!
 A somewhat balanced view of whether to hire a cheap photographer or not.
 Sure, when a wedding photographer write an article like this and puts it on their blog, they want to bring light to what they do.
 They want to encourage consumers to be discerning and pick me, pick me!
 But I also write to educate, not just to self-promote.

 I want couples to make the choice that’s right for them, but with their eyes open.
 There are trade-offs associated with a lower-than-average-priced professional in any field, but with careful research it’s possible to find something you can trust.
+Want to know how to be a great photography client?

 Looking for a Bay Area wedding photographer?
 Find out more about my services by hitting the button below.